davidfstr/dafoster.net/_posts/2013-03-22-migrating-from-bbedit-to-sublime-text.md

 * Customer support I've heard is top-notch.

 I think I'm going to continue using Sublime Text.
 Featurewise it's about the same as BBEdit, but the cross-platform support[^cross-plat], active plugin community, and general polish <!-- & attention to usability --> are winning me over.

+**May 2013 Update:** I have now switched to Sublime for my daily programming tasks.
+Its superior "Goto Anything" functionality is a killer feature for navigating around large projects.
+And its cross-platform nature is killer when operating in a mixed OS environment.
+Occasionally I still need to pull out BBEdit to do a large multi-file search & replace, but otherwise I don't use it that frequently.

 [BBEdit]: http://www.barebones.com/products/bbedit/index.html